Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some later voyages:

-Bosphorus, meanwhile, continued in allied service.
-She's listed in Convoy OS 45 in March/Apr.-1943, voyaging from Liverpool to Bathurst with coal, station 13.
-In May/June-1943 she can be found in SL 130 / MKS 14, going in the other direction, back to the U.K. The SL portion of this convoy left Freetown on May 30-1943, joined up with the MKS convoy off Gibraltar on June 11, and arrived Liverpool on June 21.
-Bosphorus had a cargo of groundnuts, voyage Kontaour/Dakar-Belfast.
-The following month she appears in Convoy OS 51 / KMS 20, voyage Milford-Bathurst in station 103 with patent fuel and coal, and later in Convoy SL 135 / MKS 22, voyage Dakar-Loch Ewe, cargo of groundnuts, mail and 4 passengers.
+She later returned to the U.K. in Convoy SL 135 / MKS 22, voyage Dakar-Loch Ewe, cargo of groundnuts, mail and 4 passengers.
 SL 135 had departed Freetown on Aug.
-14-1943, joined up with MKS 22 from Gibraltar on the 26th and arrived Liverpool on Sept.
-6. In Oct.-1943 she joined Convoy OS 56 / KMS 29, voyage from Oban back to Dakar with general cargo in station 127.
-She subsequently returned to the U.K. with Convoy SL 141 / MKS 32; voyage is given as Bathurst-Mersey with general cargo and mail.
+14, joined up with MKS 22 from Gibraltar on the 26th and arrived Liverpool on Sept.
+6. Bosphorus had sailed from Dakar on Aug.
+17 and arrived Loch Ewe Sept.
+4, before proceeding to Methil Roads, then Hull, where she remained for 3 weeks (Page 2).
+The following month, she joined Convoy OS 56 / KMS 29, voyage from Oban back to Dakar with general cargo in station 127.
+She subsequently returned with Convoy SL 141 / MKS 32; voyage is given as Bathurst-Mersey with general cargo and mail.
 The SL portion of this convoy had departed Freetown on Nov.
-23-1943, joined up with the MKS convoy from Gibraltar on Dec.
+23, joined up with the MKS convoy from Gibraltar on Dec.
 4, and arrived Liverpool on Dec.
-17. Bosphorus joined this convoy from Dakar.
+17. Bosphorus joined the SL convoy from Dakar (the archive document gives her arrival Liverpool as Dec.
+15).

 POST WAR:

 Bosphorus was lost by fire in 1950.
+See also the end of this page in my Warsailor Stories section.

 Back to Bosphorus on the "Ships starting with B" page.